Zywave/booster/src/_areas/design-system/components/checkboxes.md

 ### Gallery Checkbox

 Gallery checkboxes are more prominent than standard checkboxes.
-They often feature an icon and take up a great deal of space on the page.
 They are generally used when they control the only selection the user can make on that page.

-* Because they're so large, they should generally be reserved for when that selection is the only one the user can make on that page.
+* Since Gallery Checkboxes can be significantly larger in size than Standard Checkboxes, they should generally be reserved for when that selection is the only one the user can make on that page.
-* Icons both emphasize the selection and reinforce the contrast between the options.
+* Spot illustrations are optional to use inside a Gallery Checkbox.
+They are used to both emphasize the selection and reinforce the contrast between the options.

 <hr>